Monthly Archives: November 2024

 Early Buddhists were naturalists and extrapolated the recycling nature of life to the beginningless universe which constantly changes and transforms dialectically through disintegration, dispersion, endless recycling and recreation.

-According to Buddhists, everything known and unknown is a phenomenon arising due to constituent cause and conditions.
-All phenomena are empty without it’s constituent cause and conditions.
 Buddhists attribute personal and impersonal cause, conditions and circumstances to determine the course of human existence rather than supreme creator, past birth or after life.

 In later Buddhism, the supreme creator is rendered as one of the many insignificant dispensable factors that contribute to the story of creation and life.
+Buddhism’s core emphasis on no eternal immortal inner self renders the idea of supreme creator or controller irrelevant.

 Based on the philosophy of impermanence, phenomenon of creation due to eternal recycling of cause and conditions, no inner self and emptiness of awareness, Buddhists carved a map of life for their monks and their lay followers for mitigating suffering and attaining supreme peace of enlightenment or Nirvana as objective of the one and only life to make it meaningfully fulfilled.